inria-emeraude/son/web/docs/lectures/lecture1.md

 </center>
 </figure>

 The audio codec connects to Teensy using 7 signals (Yellow signal in pin map above) which are used by two protocols: I2C and I2S.
 This is a traditional configuration for audio codecs: the I2C (or I²C: Inter-Integrated Circuit) protocol is used to configure the codec (i.e., sample rate, input and output pins, etc.) and the I2S (or I²S: Inter-IC Sound) is used to transfer samples bit by bit in both direction (i.e., from and to the teensy).
 The I2C pins SDA and SCL are used to control the chip and adjust parameters.
 Audio data uses I2S signals, TX (to headphones and/or line out) and RX (from line in or mic), and 3 clocks, LRCLK (44.1 kHz), BCLK (1.41 MHz) and MCLK (11.29 MHz).
-All 3 clocks are created by Teensy which means that the SGTL5000 operates in "slave mode".
+All 3 clocks are created by Teensy which means that the SGTL5000 operates in "slave mode."

 The schematics of the audio shield board, rev. D,  can bee seen [here](https://www.pjrc.com/store/teensy3_audio.html) and the schematic of the Teensy 4.0 can be seen at the end of this page: <https://www.pjrc.com/store/teensy40.html>.
 Of course, as they are both made by PJRC, they are designed to be compatible.